 Even though it may seem like a time-consuming activity, you should always keep track of your injuries and your current treatment progress.
 Always mark the date, time and how you are feeling at the time.
 Keep records of when you visited the hospital and note any changes in your condition.
 Your diary can also be used as evidence in your case, proving that you actually had symptoms of a certain condition that you have developed as a result of a car accident.

 In addition to your physical injuries and condition, also mark down how you are feeling.
 This involves your current psychological state.
 It is no secret that juries reward non-economic damages on a regular basis.
-Speak with our San Diego Car Accident Attorneys to learn how you can recover your pain and suffering damages resulting from another person’s negligence.
+Speak with our Los Angeles Car Accident Attorneys to learn how you can recover your pain and suffering damages resulting from another person’s negligence.